tidb-incubator/TiBigData/flink/README_unified_batch_streaming.md

 - Delete can't work with batch mode, because Flink doesn't support the DELETE statement now.
 - Delete only works in MINIBATCH transaction.
 If you work in GLOBAL transaction, delete row will be ignored.
 - Delete only works with upsert mode.
 If you are in append mode, delete row will be ignored.
-- Delete only works with tables which have pk.
-If table doesn't have pk, the exception will be thrown.
+- Delete only works with tables which have pk or uk, and every column of the pk or uk should not be null, or the exception will be thrown.

 ## 7 Configuration